tolauwae/phd-thesis/src/introduction/introduction.typ

 Laziness cannot be discounted either, as debuggers are often---perhaps rightly---perceived as hard to set up @beller18:on.
 In many cases programmers feel it is not worth the time to use debuggers for mistakes---they perceive as small or easy to diagnose @mccauley08:debugging.

-The unpopularity of debuggers under developers is not a new phenomenon.
+The unpopularity of debuggers among developers is not a new phenomenon.
 The situation was famously criticized thirty years ago by Henry Lieberman in his introduction to the 1997 special issue of Communications of the ACM, entitled _"The Debugging Scandal and What to Do About It"_ with the words, _"Debugging is the dirty little secret of computer science"_ @lieberman97:debugging, lamenting not just the unpopularity of debuggers, but the lack of attention and improvement they had received.
 Luckily, in the decades since, the research community has made tremendous strides.
 Yet to a certain extent, the situation remains unchanged in practice---especially in the domain of embedded software, where debuggers are still laborious to set up and industry adoption of research advances continues to lag behind.